|

 21. substantive

-having a firm basis in reality and being therefore important, meaningful, or considerable
+having a firm basis in reality and therefore important

 22. succor